wguo91/geolocation/README.md

 ### Non-Functional / Acceptance Criteria ###
 * You must refactor this project using the Backbone.js framework.
-* Make sure to keep the existing functionality up.
+* Make sure to keep the existing functionality up and running.
 When adopting a web framework you might need to refactor some of it.
 Make sure to fix any bugs you might run into.
 * It is expected that you use a template engine, such as Handlebars.
 * It is expected that you cover at least 80%+ of your code with JS testing.
 You can pick a framework of your preference like Jasmine, Mocha/Chai, QUnit.
 * We suggest that you use a responsive presentation framework such as Twitter Bootstrap or Zurb Foundation.
-* Your code skills will also be evaluated, so apply everything you see fit, even with this being a simple app.
+* Your coding skills will be evaluated, so apply everything you see fit, even with this being a simple app.
 Bonus points for: organized code, configuration files/objects, design patterns.
 * Task automation (grunt, gulp, and so on) is a nice addition to your challenge.
-* It is expected that you know how to proper commit changes in Git, which means you should present meaningful commits and descriptions.
+* It is expected that you know how to properly commit changes in Git, which means you should present meaningful commits with descriptive commit messages.
 * Well organized projects have descriptive Readme files.
-Therefore you should provide information about critical decisions, project setup and important announcements.
+Therefore you should provide as much as you can any useful information such as fundamental decisions taken, the project setup steps, how to execute the unit tests, and any further call outs of any kind.

 ### Technical Details ###
 You should receive a JSON response from http://ip-api.com/json/:host similar to: